antlersanchors/antlersanchors.github.io/_portfolio/messaging-service-for-newcomers.md

 ---
 layout: page
-title: Messaging Service for Refugee Newcomers
+title: Text and Voice Messaging Service for Newcomers
+desc: Empowering refugees and other newcomers to Canada through anonymous messaging
 permalink: /messaging-service-for-newcomers/
+heroic: /images/candidates/city_window_live.jpg
+tags: Service Design, Conversational UI, Mobile
+skills: Research, Project Management, Mobile Service Prototyping
+project-date: March 2016
 ---

-## Help us test a new service to support refugee newcomers in Canada
+## Text and Voice Messaging Service for Newcomers

 We’ve been developing a service to connect refugee newcomers to volunteers via SMS text and voice messages, and we urgently need your help to test our first prototype!